 S&P's long-term credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of securities rated.
-S&P's BB+ rating assigned to our senior secured debt instruments is the fifth highest rating of 11 major rating categories.
-A "BB" rating indicates that the obligor's capacity to meet its financial commitment is less vulnerable, but that the obligation is somewhat more susceptible to adverse effects of changes in circumstances and economic conditions than obligations in higher rated categories.
+S&P's BBB rating assigned to our senior secured debt instruments is the fourth highest rating of 12 major rating categories.
+A BBB rating indicates that the obligor's capacity to meet its financial commitments is adequate, but that the obligation is somewhat more susceptible to adverse effects of changes in circumstances and economic conditions than obligations in higher rated categories.
 S&P uses "+" or "-" designations to indicate the relative standing of securities within a particular rating category.
-S&P has also assigned a watch positive outlook to the rating, which is its assessment regarding the potential direction of the rating over the immediate to long-term.
+S&P has also assigned a stable outlook to the rating, which is its assessment regarding the potential direction of the rating over the immediate to long-term.